-The People dot is a lot like the You dot.
+The Family dot is a lot like the You dot.

 It’s the other side of the You Dot where you know and care about everything going on inside you, but you can’t see inside the other person.
 So you guess what’s inside the other person, and for some reason we usually guess the worst.
 Or we just judge by the outside and forget they even have an inside.
 Okay, maybe that’s just me.

 However, it’s not that hard to know what’s going on inside the other person.

 It’s the same kind of thing going on inside you

 Whenever you realize that, you’re connecting the dots.

 God made our lives to be richer when we connect with what’s inside other people.
 Especially family.